tedpearson/edf-importer/README.md

 I have included my [Grafana dashboard definition](dashboard/dashboard.json) in the repo.
 I based it heavily on the graphs in OSCAR (see [Other Resources](#other-resources)).

+Note that the dashboard as exported uses a VictoriaMetrics (Prometheus-like) datasource, not an InfluxDB datasource.

 Features:
 - Annotation/Events, large leak, and flow limit color block display, which are toggleable
 - Graphs of Flow Rate, Pressure, AHI, Snore Index, Flow Limit index, Leak Rate,